JohnNYers/CTEC3905/README.md

 # CTEC3905: Front-End-Web dev.
 ## Background
 In 2014 four students and me developed a weather station that is currently in use in Maulburg, Germany.
-The data is sent to a server that saves it in a database.
-In this module I decided to develop a website which can display these data (including an unusual 3D chart).
+Its data is sent to a server that saves it in a database.
+In this module I decided to develop a website which can display these data (including an *unusual* 3D visualization).

 ## Wireframes and Tasks
 Three versions of the wireframe are availabe in the [Documentation](./Documentation) folder.
 The latest one is the following [Mobile](./Documentation/V3M.jpg) and [Desktop](./Documentation/V3D.jpg)